brian-knows/xenon-agents/README.md

 You will see the logs of the system in the console.

+### Changing the agents' behaviors and tools

+You can change the agents' behaviors by editing the `src/system-prompts` folder.
+Each agent has its own file.

+You can update the system prompts so that the agents behave differently: an example could be changing the system to be more degen-like, or even more conservative.

+Changing the behavior may include updating the existing tools or create new ones: you can do so in the `toolkit.ts` file of each agent, most likely you need to intervene only on the observer agent toolkit to retrieve different information, like trending tokens, etc.

 ## 🤝🏻 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 We're looking for a lot of improvements, optimizations, new features and new use cases.
 Feel also free to fork this project and create your own version of it.